-"Transforming Identities in Globalised Higher Education?
-Newer Researchers' Perspectives" Celtic Manor Hotel, Newport, South Wales, UK

-Guidelines for Presenters

-Dear colleague,

-We look forward to your active participation in the SRHE Postgraduate and Newer Researchers (PGNR) Conference in the field of higher education studies to be held on 13/14th December 2010.
+SRHE Society for Research into Higher Education Advancing knowledge Informing policy Enhancing policy Newer Researchers' Conference, 8 December 2015 Converging Concepts in Global Higher Education Research: Local, national and international perspectives Celtic Manor Hotel, Newport, South Wales, UK Guidelines for Presenters Dear colleague, We look forward to your active participation in the SRHE Newer Researchers Conference in the field of higher education studies to be held on 8 December 2015.
 In order to help you organise your presentation please find here a brief set of guidelines.
 Time Constraints:

 As you will be aware, time is of the essence in presentations.
-Each presentation has been allocated a total of 25 minutes to include the presentation and subsequent discussion/questions from the audience.
+Each presentation has been allocated a total of 20 minutes to include the presentation and subsequent discussion/questions from the audience.
 The sessions will be chaired, and the Chair will facilitate the dialogue between the presenter and the audience, fielding questions and ensuring that the debate is kept to time.
-For paper presentations, we suggest that you have 15 minutes for presentation and 10 minutes for questions.
-For Symposia, which are intended as a more interactive session to enable you to engage in deeper discussion with the audience to develop your ideas further, we suggest 10 minutes presentation on your topic, followed by 15 minutes discussion.
-If you wish to use your 25 minute session in a slightly different way, due to the format of your presentation, please discuss this with the Chair so that they can accommodate your needs.
+For paper presentations, we suggest that you have 10 minutes for presentation and 10 minutes for questions.
+If you wish to use your 20 minute session in a slightly different way, due to the format of your presentation, please discuss this with the Chair so that they can accommodate your needs.
+Structure:

-➢ Structure:

 Given the time limitations above, we recommend that you focus on the most significant aspects of your academic contribution in your presentation.
 This includes information pertaining to, but not exclusive to, the following areas: (i) the research problem (and/or questions) posed; (ii) the methods used (advantages and shortcomings) as well as the unit(s) of analysis; (iii) the main theoretical and/or analytical foundation for the study; (iv) the operationalisation of the study, i.e. how have the main conceptual/theoretical concepts been applied in light of the phenomena under investigation; (v) the main empirical findings (what does the data reveal?); (vi) the major implications of the study (data findings) for both, theory (academia) as well as practice (policy).
 You will not have time to cover everything, so think carefully about your main message.
-If you have a paper prepared, you can refer interested parties to your paper for more information - and of course you can carry on discussions after the presentation sessions!
+If you have a paper prepared, you can refer interested parties to your paper for more information and of course you can carry on discussions after the presentation sessions!
+Audiovisuals: